JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 - **A visitor** is a traveller taking a trip to a main destination outside his/her usual environment, for less than a year, for any main purpose (business, leisure or other personal purpose) other than to be employed in the country or place visited.
 - **A tourist** is a visitor if his/her trip includes an overnight stay; otherwise, a visitor is classified as a same-day visitor (or excursionist).
 - **Inbound tourism** comprises the activities of a non-resident visitor within the country of reference. <sup>2</sup>
-- For the purpose of this analysis, I used the information described under the **"Overnight visitors (tourists)"** feature in tourism numbers from the Inbound Tourism and Outbound Tourism datasets under the descriptor  to describe .
-These terms may be used interchangeably throughout this file
+- For the purpose of this analysis, I looked at the number of tourists ("Value") described by the variable **"Overnight visitors (tourists)"**  in the Inbound Tourism and Outbound Tourism datasets.

 ## The Data